tsuiusi/mlxGPT/tokenizer/notes.md

 2. add the most freqeunt pair to the vocab
 3. keep doing that for *n* times

+two separate dicts - one counting the frequency of each token pair, another keeping track of vocab + indices

 ## Making the tokenizer
 1. Train
 2. Encode